-Parameters sort\ops - Whether to sort operations by qubit.
-This is True by default for backwards compatibility but will change in pyQuil 2.0.
+Parameters sort_ops - Whether to sort operations by qubit.
+This is True by default for backwards compatibility but will change in a future version.
 Callers should never rely on comparing id's for testing equality.
-See operations\as\set instead.
+See operations_as_set instead.

 Returns A string representation of this term's operations.